Rayvid/men-microservice-skeleton/README.md

 Both middleware to validate JWT and utility to get access token using client credentials flow, are present.

-Middlewares usage:
+Middleware usage-cases:
-* `validateAuth` - for just validating if JWT is issued by right authority, like `app.get('/version', middlewares.validateAuth, routes.versionCheck);`
+* `validateAuth` - to just validate if JWT is issued by right authority, like `app.get('/version', middlewares.validateAuth, routes.versionCheck);`
-* `validateAuthScope(scope)` - for validating if JWT is issued by right authority and contains required scope, like `app.get('/version', middlewares.validateAuthScope('tooling:version.real'), routes.versionCheck);`
+* `validateAuthScope(scope)` - for validating if JWT is issued by right authority and contains required scope (or multiple, space separated, scopes), like `app.get('/version', middlewares.validateAuthScope('tooling:version.read'), routes.versionCheck);`
-(theres way to bypass scopes check in dev mode, to speedup developement - check compose.dev.yml DEV_BYPASS_SCOPES env variable)
+(note: theres way to bypass scopes check in dev mode, to speedup developement - check compose.dev.yml DEV_BYPASS_SCOPES env variable)

 ## Docker